5jt/dyalog-cookbook/manuscript/05_logging.md

 * We change the default encoding -- that's "ANSI" -- to "UTF-8".
-Note that this has pros and cons: it allows us to write APL characters to the log file but it will also cause potential problems with any third-party tools dealing with log files, because many of them insist on any log file to carry just ANSI characters.
+Note that this has pros and cons: it allows us to write APL characters to the log file but it will also cause potential problems with any third-party tools dealing with log files, because many of them only support ANSI characters.

   Although we've changed it here for demonstration purposes we recommend sticking with ANSI unless you have a _very_ good reason not to.
-When we introduce proper error handling in chapter 6 there won't be a need for having APL characters in the log file anyway.
+When we introduce proper error handling in chapter 6, we will do away with the need for having APL characters in the log file.

 * Since we have not changed either `autoReOpen` (1) or `filenameType` ("DATE") it tells the `Logger` class that it should automatically close a log file and re-open a new one each day at 24:00.
 It also defines (together with `filenamePrefix`) the name of the log file.